 It is for the “General Care Management” of your patients.

 Purchase a Device That Can Share Data Electronically

 G0511 can be billed monthly if you spend at least 20 minutes per month managing your patient.

 If you were to bill this every month, you’d generate about $912 in recurring revenue.

 Let’s assume that you used $150 of that and bought the patient a new cellular blood pressure monitor, blood glucose meter, or weight scale.

-Throughout the month, your clinical staff will monitor the readings and alerts in their care management software.
-They’ll update the patient’s care plan and call them frequently to check-in.
+Throughout the month, your clinical staff will monitor the readings and alerts in their care coordination software.
+They’ll update the patient’s care plan and call them frequently to check in.

 If there are any issues, they are in a position to notify the provider immediately.

 It’s important to note that the providers themselves would not need to be involved in the daily monitoring of RPM patients.
 This can be done almost entirely by their clinical staff.